SR&ED Capital Expenditures Policy

 11.0 Documentation and other evidence

-It is recommended that the claimant keep a list of capital property they acquired prior to 2014 for the prosecution of SR&ED carried on in Canada to support their claim for SR&ED capital expenditures (see section 3.2).
+It is recommended that the claimant keep a list of depreciable property they acquired after December 15, 2024, for the prosecution of SR&ED carried on in Canada to support their claim for SR&ED capital expenditures (see section 3.2).
 Claimants should be able to provide explanation and supporting evidence of how the capital expenditure was used in the prosecution of SR&ED carried on in Canada.
 Claimants should be able to provide enough information to establish the intended use of the equipment when it was acquired, as well as its actual use during its useful life.

-In capturing plant (capital) costs, separate schedules should be maintained for the listing of all major equipment by name, specification, usage and actual purchase cost in addition to installation costs.
+In capturing capital costs, separate schedules should be maintained for the listing of all major equipment by name, specification, usage, and actual purchase cost in addition to installation costs.

 11.1 Examples of documentation and other evidence

-- invoices, purchase contract, cancelled cheques, and so forth; and
+- Invoices, purchase contract, cancelled cheques, and planning documents

-For further information on documentation, please refer to Appendix 2 of T4088, Guide to Form T661 Scientific Research and Experimental Development Expenditures (SR&ED) Claim.
+For further information on documentation, refer to Appendix 2 of the T4088, Guide to Form T661 Scientific Research and Experimental Development Expenditures (SR&ED) Claim.

-Special‑purpose buildings are prescribed in the Income Tax Regulations (repealed after 2013) and are approved by the Department of Finance on a building-by-building basis.
+Prescribed special-purpose buildings are described in the Income Tax Regulations and are approved by the Department of Finance on a building-by-building basis.
 To date, only one type of building has been prescribed as a special-purpose building.
-Special-purpose buildings are the only buildings allowed as SR&ED capital property.
+Special-purpose buildings are the only buildings allowed as SR&ED property, if first acquired after December 15, 2024.

-A special-purpose building is a building the working areas of which are designed and constructed to have a displacement in any direction of not more than .02 micrometre and to have per .028 cubic metre of interior airspace:
+Prescribed special-purpose buildings are buildings with working areas designed and constructed to have a displacement in any direction of not more than 0.02 micrometres.
+In addition, per 0.028 cubic metres of interior airspace there must be fewer than:

-- not more than 350 airborne particles of a size less than or equal to .1 micrometre in diameter and no airborne particles of a size greater than .1 micrometre in diameter;
+- 350 airborne particles of a size less than or equal to 0.1 micrometre in diameter and no airborne particles of a size greater than 0.1 micrometre in diameter

-- not more than 75 airborne particles of a size less than or equal to .2 micrometre in diameter and no airborne particles of a size greater than .2 micrometre in diameter;
+- 75 airborne particles of a size less than or equal to 0.2 micrometre in diameter and no airborne particles of a size greater than 0.2 micrometre in diameter

-- not more than 30 airborne particles of a size less than or equal to .3 micrometre in diameter and no airborne particles of a size greater than .3 micrometre in diameter; or
+- 30 airborne particles of a size less than or equal to 0.3 micrometre in diameter and no airborne particles of a size greater than 0.3 micrometre in diameter, or

-- not more than 10 airborne particles of a size less than or equal to .5 micrometre in diameter and no airborne particles of a size greater than .5 micrometre in diameter.
+- 10 airborne particles of a size less than or equal to 0.5 micrometre in diameter and no airborne particles of a size greater than 0.5 micrometre in diameter

 Appendix B.1 Legislative references